A fractional Yamabe flow and some applications: Extinction profile of a fractional porous medium equation

 \end{thm}

-The proof of Theorem \ref{convergence of v} here uses similar strategies to that of \cite{ds}.
-To prove convergence of $v(\cdot,t)$ we need the following universal estimates \begin{prop} Let $v$ be defined by relation \eqref{u to v}.
+Our proof of Theorem \ref{convergence of v} is inspired by some arguments in \cite{ds}.
+To prove convergence of $v(\cdot,t)$, we first establish the following universal estimates. \begin{prop} Let $v$ be defined by relation \eqref{u to v}.
 There exist positive constants $\beta_1,\beta_2$ such that

 for all $y\in \Sn$, $s^*/2\le s< +\infty$.
-Hence $v\in C^{\infty}(\Sn\times (s^*/2, \infty))$. \end{prop}
+Hence, $v\in C^{\infty}(\Sn\times (s^*/2, \infty))$. \end{prop}

 \begin{proof} Step1: We show that if $s_0$ is such that $v$ is positive and smooth in $\Sn\times (s^*/2,s_0)$, then there is a positive constant $\kappa_1$, independent of $s_0$, such that for all $s\in (s^*/2,s_0)$ \be \max_{\Sn} v(\cdot,s)>\kappa_1. \ee Let us argue by contradiction.
 If this is not true, then for every small $\va>0$, there is an $s_{\va}$ such that $s_0>s_{\va}>s^*/2$ and $v(y,s_{\va})<\va$ for all $y\in \Sn$.
 Given $\va>0$, consider